-The Board is supported by several Committees, each chaired by an Independent Member.
-These Committees have an important role in providing scrutiny and seeking assurance in relation to the achievement of our strategic and planning objectives, provision of safe and effective services, compliance with legislation and standards, learning from lessons, and oversight of performance and risk.
-In light of the learning through the pandemic, the Board approved our revised Committee structure, to align more closely to our strategic objectives, in July 2021.
-The term 'Assurance' was removed from Committee names (except for the Audit and Risk Assurance Committee) in recognition that the role of these committees is wider than providing assurance to the Board.
-The Health Board now has the following Committees in place, and these are set out in the diagram at Appendix 1.
+The board is supported by several committees, each chaired by an Independent Member.
+These committees have an important role in providing scrutiny and seeking assurance in relation to the achievement of our strategic and planning objectives, provision of safe and effective services, compliance with legislation and standards, learning from lessons, and oversight of performance and risk.
+Considering the learning through the pandemic, the board approved our revised committee structure, to align more closely to our strategic objectives, in July 2021.
+The term 'Assurance' was removed from Committee names (except for the Audit and Risk Assurance Committee) in recognition that the role of these committees is wider than providing assurance to the board.
+The health board now has the following committees in place, and these are set out in the diagram at Appendix 1.

-- Audit and Risk Assurance Committee (ARAC) - Health and Safety Committee (HSC) - Charitable Funds Committee (CFC) - Mental Health Legislation Committee (MHLC) - Quality, Safety and Experience Committee (QSEC) - People, Organisational Development and Culture Committee (PODCC) established to replace the 'people' element of the previous People, Planning and Performance Assurance Committee (PPPAC) - Strategic Development and Operational Delivery Committee (SDODC) established to replace the 'planning' and 'performance' elements of the previous PPPAC) - Sustainable Resources Committee established to replace the former Finance Committee) - Remuneration and Terms of Service Committee
+- Audit and Risk Assurance Committee (ARAC) - Health and Safety Committee (HSC) - Charitable Funds Committee (CFC) - Mental Health Legislation Committee (MHLC) - Quality, Safety and Experience Committee (QSEC) - People, Organisational Development and Culture Committee (PODCC) established to replace the 'people' element of the previous People, Planning and Performance Assurance Committee (PPPAC) - Strategic Development and Operational Delivery Committee (SDODC) established to replace the 'planning' and 'performance' elements of the previous PPPAC - Sustainable Resources Committee established to replace the former Finance Committee - Remuneration and Terms of Service Committee